an920107/chat-app/README.md

   - Because the data is also stored in local database, the user can still access the chat history although there is no network.

+- Chat with OpenAI.

+  - A chat room with OpenAI will be created if it doesn't already exists.

 ## Development

 - After cloning the repository, you have to do the following steps first: